-This quaint mountain village is a hidden treasure, nestled in the beautiful Val de Herens surrounded by stunning mountains.
+This quaint mountain village, nestled in the beautiful Val d'Herens is surrounded by stunning mountains.
 Here the streets are lined with traditional wooden buildings with flowers decorating every window.
-It has the feel of a small village, yet it is large enough to offer the services we need.
+It is a small village, yet it is large enough to offer the services we need.
 A selection of hotels, restaurants, stores and shops ensure us an enjoyable and comfortable stay.
 Yet just minutes from our hotel we can be out of the village and onto a trail.
 Other spectacular trails start in the little mountain station of Arolla.
 Arolla is a short ride on the famous Swiss “Post Buses” and is where we start many of our hikes!

 Our groups will be no more than 8 guests per week.
 Smaller groups are just more fun!

-You may want to consider arriving a day or two earlier to allow your inner clock time to adjust.
+We suggest arriving a day or two earlier to allow your inner clock time to adjust.
 Past guests have found that doing so enhanced their experience greatly, especially on the first day of hiking.
 We have plenty of recommendations for you should you decide to extend your trip prior to or after hiking with us.

 Two Culture Hiking

 There are four official languages spoken in Switzerland; German, French, Italian and Romanch.
 Each language carries with it a variety of its original culture into the Swiss confederation.
 When you cross the language borders you will not only hear the difference in the language spoken, but you will see changes in the architecture of the towns, the restaurant menus and the attitudes of the people.
-Out itinerary will immerse us in two of those cultures.
+Our itinerary will immerse us in two of those cultures.